b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # P #

-* Prema-dasa & Sundara-gopala-dasa (trans.); & Madhava-priya-dasa & Sanatana-dada (eds.) & et al. (2016).
+* Prema-dasa & Sundara-gopala-dasa (trans.); & Madhava-priya-dasa & Sanatana-dasa (eds.) & *et al.* (2016).
 'Vishuddha Chaitanyavani: An Anthology of Hari-Katha - Vol. 1'.
 First edition.
 (NB: With an Introduction by Bhakti-Vijnana-Bharati.).
 Delhi, Delhi, India: Vishuddha Chaitanya Vani Association (Sanatana-das).
 Source: xxx (accessed: Wednesday, June 25, 2025)

 **Purport:**
 A most valuable work for our purposes.
-It contains a useful terminological dichotomy or differentiation between Sahajiyas of quality and contrariwise.
+It contains a useful terminological dichotomy or differentiation between Sahajiyas of quality and those that run contrariwise.

 # Q #